mrndhlovu/react-express-task-monitor/README.md

 ### Installation

-cd into the backend folder and run yarn && yarn client:install
+Clone the repo and `cd` into the backend folder and run `yarn && yarn client:install`

 Environmental variables
 In a `.env` file the project expects the following variables